AM311/Cybersecurity_Report/home.md

 	==NOTE SU MOTIVO DI RUN AS ADMIN==

  9. **Steal the credentials of the logged account:**
-	 Once the user has followed the instructions and run the exploit, on the Kali machine we should see that a new session has been opened.
+	 Once the user has followed the instructions and run the exploit, on the Kali machine we should see that a new session (with a given numeric ID) has been opened.
+Typing `sessions -i <ID\>` we launch the `meterpreter` CLI with that endpoint and are ready to communicate.

  10. f